racket/rhombus/rhombus/0000-rhombus.md

 "Hello, world!"  // prints "Hello, world!", including the quotes
 ```

-The ways to define names in a module include `value` and `function`.
+The ways to define names in a module include `val` and `fun`.
-The `value` form defines an immutable variable, and it expects an
+The `val` form defines an immutable variable, and it expects an
 identifier to define followed by a block.
-The `function` form defines
+The `fun` form defines
 a function when it see an identifier, parentheses, and then a block.

 ```
 #lang rhombus

-value fahrenheit_freezing: 32
+val fahrenheit_freezing: 32

-function fahrenheit_to_celsius(f):
+fun fahrenheit_to_celsius(f):
   (f - 32) * 5/9

 fahrenheit_to_celsius(fahrenheit_freezing)  // prints 0